Qcent/react-dev-portfolio/README.md

 # Description

 This is a [Web Page](https://en.wikipedia.org/wiki/Web_page) to showcase my development work.
-Comprised of coding and web dev projects to highlight my tallents to prospective employers.
+Comprised of coding and web dev projects to highlight my talents to prospective employers.
 It was designed using React as a single page web application.

-Screen Shot of Lightmode: \
+Screenshot of Lightmode: \
 ![Light mode screenshot](./assets/app-screenshot-2.png)

 ## Project Objectives